One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 View of The Cenotaph while walking Whitehall, London, England, UK

-We’ve outlined an ideal 7 Day London, England Itinerary!
+We’ve outlined our ideal 7 Day London, England Itinerary.
 Now we are sharing some advice regarding the logistics of your UK trip.

 How To Get to London

-Most travelers arriving to London from the United States and abroad will land at Heathrow Airport (LHR).
+Most travelers arriving in London from beyond Europe will land at Heathrow Airport (LHR).
 Before buying plane tickets, read our Tips for Cheap Flights.

-The airport is to the west of London, but there are several options to get into the city center.
+The airport is west of London and there are several options to get into the city center.
 The Heathrow Express is the fastest way into Central London; taking just 15 minutes from LHR to Paddington Station.

 Travelers already in Europe might arrive at one of the other London airports, like Gatwick, Stansted or Luton.
 All of these are connected by inexpensive buses or spendy express trains.